 My Sketchbook Practice

-My sketchbook practice is a cornerstone of my development as an illustrator, serving as an essential space for exploration and idea generation.
-I view my sketchbooks as creative hubs; places where I experiment with new concepts, capture fleeting moments, and refine techniques.
-Whether I’m sourcing reference images of children playing, brainstorming a new painting tutorial, or experimenting with mixed media, my sketchbooks are always my first point of reference.
+My sketchbook practice is the cornerstone of my development as an illustrator and artist, it’s a place for exploration and idea generation.
+I view my sketchbooks as little idea factories; places where I experiment with new ideas, capture moments of everyday life, and test out techniques.
+Whether I’m looking for reference images of children playing, coming up with a new painting tutorial, or experimenting with mixed media, my sketchbooks are always my first point of call.

-I work across multiple sketchbooks at once: one dedicated to full color paintings on thicker paper, another filled with rough black and white sketches, and a third focused on preliminary ideas and notes for client projects.
-I draw inspiration from nature, travel, the ever-changing landscape of East Anglia, the seasons, and my son, all of which inform my work.
-In my sketchbooks, I frequently use gouache, watercolors, pastels, colored pencils, and Artgraf to bring my ideas to life.
+I work across several sketchbooks at once: one dedicated to full colour paintings on thicker paper, another filled with rough black and white sketches, and a third focused on preliminary ideas and notes for client projects.
+I’m inspired by nature, travel, the ever-changing landscape of East Anglia, the seasons, and my son.
+In my sketchbooks I work in gouache, watercolours, pastels, coloured pencils, and Artgraf.

-Below, you can take a virtual tour through my sketchbooks and witness the creative journey firsthand.
+Above, you can have a virtual flick through of my sketchbooks and have a peek into my creative process.

-Additionally, I’ve written Keeping a Creative Sketchbook, published by Running Press, which explores the importance of sketchbooks for any creative.
+I’ve written a book, Keeping a Creative Sketchbook, published by Running Press, which explores the importance of sketchbooks for any creative.
 If you’re interested in developing your own sketchbook practice, I also run a dedicated Patreon account where I share insights and techniques to help fellow artists grow.